amaurycrickx/recognito/README.md

 - professional speakers usually speak loud and clear
 - vocal samples (both training and identifying ones) were extracted from a single recording session, which means the surrounding noise and the average volume of the voice remains stable

-So the vocal print extraction works as advertised but "probably" won't be able to cope with vocal samples of the same speaker coming from various recording systems with huge differences and/or very different sounding environments.
+So the voice print extraction works as advertised but "probably" won't be able to cope with vocal samples of the same speaker coming from various recording systems with huge differences and/or very different sounding environments.

 Please note, I used the word "probably" so basic testing on your side should rapidly provide better insight on whether or not the current state of Recognito is suitable for your particular use case.